What it is

 403 Forbidden

-- Check token has appropriate scope/permission
+- Check token has appropriate scopes

-- Create new token with correct permissions
+- Create new token with correct scopes

 429 Too Many Requests

-Problem: Rate limit exceeded
+Problem: Rate limit exceeded Solutions:

 - Implement exponential backoff in your client